Growing Up: The downside of breaking out from your cultural norm

 Coming home was not easy, especially staying here for a while.
 It has taken a lot of adjustment to the environment, people, food, currency, rules, and of course, the mindset of the locals.
 Someone told me not to (exercise) bring the European norms I have learned to absorb.
 I was not offended, it was the confirmation I have been waiting to actually realised I don’t belong here anymore.

 I get to come from agreeing to disagreeing with my old friends, there are times that I’d rather not give out my opinion to keep a cool atmosphere and just agree.
-I can feel that I’m starting to lose my friends and it scares me, I now have only a few friends back here, a few people who keeps me connected to my roots.
+I can feel that I’m starting to lose my friends and it scares me, I now have only a few friends back here, a few people who keep me connected to my roots.
 Most of the time, I thought of just leaving again than be home and have to remind myself not to offend anyone because of the way I think.
 I’d rather be lost in a new place than be here and having a constant argument with myself and people around me.

 Noticing The Flaws

 After travelling and living abroad for 3.5 years, I eventually went home and stayed for 5 months, I can’t help but notice the flaws of the culture I grew up.
 I started questioning myself how come Filipinos don’t get that it’s wrong.
-I couldn’t bare in mind that such hate still exists or the fact that there are tonnes of Filipinos who are still closed minded.
+I couldn’t bear in mind that such hate still exists or the fact that there are tonnes of Filipinos who are still closed minded.

 The thing is, I cannot just barge in and recite every single thing I don’t agree with how everything works in my home country.
 I have no right to do that, these people have their own fair share in expressing their opinions and what they are fighting for.
 It’s my job to open my mind and respect everyone’s opinions, even though, I clearly see something is not right.
 People think differently, deal with things differently.
 I felt like I’m an outsider in my own homeland.